Symplectic realizations of holomorphic Poisson manifolds: Symplectic Realizations of Non-Degenerate Poisson--Nijenhuis Manifolds

-as defined in Proposition \ref{prop:paths-to-groupoid}, is a Poisson map.
-Concisely:
+as in Proposition \ref{prop:paths-to-groupoid} (i), is a Poisson map.
+Hence we have

-Up to now, we did not actually need $N$ to be invertible.
-Since $N$ is assumed to be non-degenerate though, \eq{eq:nt-n} is actually an isomorphism of Lie bialgebroids.
-Therefore \eq{eq:bpnt} is an isomorphism of Poisson local groupoids.
-In particular, $\bpi_\bN$ is non-degenerate since $(\bPl(A_N)\toto M, \bpi')$ was in fact symplectic.
+Since $N$ is invertible by assumption, the map in \eqref{eq:nt-n} is an isomorphism of Lie bialgebroids.
+Therefore the map in \eqref{eq:bpnt} is indeed an isomorphism of Poisson local groupoids.
+In particular, the bivector field $\bpi_\bN$ is non-degenerate, since $\bpi'$ is non-degenerate.